Affiliate links on Android Authority may earn us a commission. Learn more.

 How to text with iMessage on Windows 10 or 11

-You'll need an existing macOS device to follow this guide.
-The method uses Chrome Remote Desktop.
-The setup we describe here uses an iPhone as the source messaging device, a MacBook Air serving as the host PC, and a Windows laptop as the client PC.
+Unfortunately, Apple's restrictions mean that you'll need an existing macOS device to act as an iMessage hub.
+This can be an old iMac or Mac Mini running in your closet too.
+As long as you can meet that requirement, you can proceed with this guide where we'll use Chrome Remote Desktop.
+The setup uses an iPhone as the source messaging device, a MacBook Air serving as the host PC, and a Windows laptop as the client PC.
 With a setup like this, you can use Remote Desktop to use iMessage on a Windows 10 PC.

 JUMP TO KEY SECTIONS